ThisseasX/chooser/README.md

 - Map cases to results.
 - Map multiple cases to the same result.
+- Customize the equality function used to produce a match, either at case declaration, or at the time of input.
 - Refer from one case to another by `ref`-ing its index.
 - Refer from one case to another by `use`-ing its `when` value.
 - Leverage the [lazy](https://en.wikipedia.org/wiki/Lazy_evaluation) nature of functions to compute a result only when needed, and not at the time of the case declaration.
 - If a function is intended to be returned as is, it can be put under the `eager` key.
+- Written in [TypeScript](https://www.typescriptlang.org/) and bundled with [Rollup](https://rollupjs.org/guide/en/), featuring:
+  - A CommonJS module for node.
+  - An ES Module for node.

 # Installation